jruby/jruby.wiki/Native-Libraries.md

 If you get the failure `NotImplementedError: fstat unimplemented unsupported or native support failed to load`

-If you proceed to run it with  -Djruby.native.verbose=true and it says `java.lang.UnsatisfiedLinkError: Unable to execute or load jffi binary stub from `/tmp`.
-Set `TMPDIR` or Java property `java.io.tmpdir` to a read/write path that is not mounted "noexec".` [see here] for more information (https://github.com/jruby/jruby/issues/1302#issuecomment-840735752).
+If you proceed to run it with  -Djruby.native.verbose=true and it says `java.lang.UnsatisfiedLinkError: Unable to execute or load jffi binary stub from /tmp.
+Set TMPDIR or Java property java.io.tmpdir to a read/write path that is not mounted "noexec". jffi...so  failed to map segment from shared object: Operation not permitted` then [see here] for more information (https://github.com/jruby/jruby/issues/1302#issuecomment-840735752).